We start out with very jazzy and mellow opening sung in

 The actors at the theater are having a party, unknowing they are going to be attacked.
 Maria sits by the window, and then she hears the marching of the Mamou clones who are still coming from the train station.

-Kaku thinks that all those M.I.B. will arrive in ten minutes, so Hisha tells him to hurry back.
-Just as he is, someone steps on a twig behind him and he pulls out his gun to shoot him, but it’s only Keima.
-We also see that there is a graveyard in the middle of the woods.
+him and he pulls out his gun to shoot him, but it’s only Keima.
+We also see that there is a graveyard in the

 Tease also appears, freaked out at the amount of enemies that are arriving.
 Kaku gives him a pep talk and he regains his “cool” face (and voice).